 - 6.1.1.
 The Contractor and the Department agree that: - 6.1.1.1.
-It will be extremely impracticable and difficult to determine actual damages that the Department will sustain in the event that the Contractor breaches this Agreement by failing to maintain the required staffing levels or by failing to deliver the required services, as described in Exhibit A, Sections 2 through 5; - 6.1.1.2.
-Any breach by the Contractor will delay and disrupt the Department's operations and impact its ability to meet its obligations and lead to significant damages of an uncertain amount as well as a reduction of services; The Contractor's failure to provide Required Staffing, Required Services, or meet the Performance Standards and Outcomes and Reporting Requirements, all as specified in this Exhibit A, Sections 2 through 5, shall result in the assessment of liquidated damages as specified in Exhibit B; and - 6.1.1.3.
-The liquidated damages as specified in Exhibit B are reasonable and fair and not intended as a penalty.
+It will be extremely impracticable and difficult to determine actual damages that the Department will sustain in the event that the Contractor breaches this Agreement by failing to maintain the required staffing levels or by failing to deliver the required services, as described in this Exhibit A Amendment #2, Sections 2 through 5; - 6.1.1.2.
+Any breach by the Contractor will delay and disrupt the Department's operations and impact its ability to meet its obligations and lead to significant damages of an uncertain amount as well as a reduction of services; The Contractor's failure to provide Required Staffing, Required Services, or meet the Performance Standards and Outcomes and Reporting Requirements, all as specified in this Exhibit A Amendment #2, Sections 2 through 5, shall result in the assessment of liquidated damages as specified in Exhibit B